gujiuxiang/MIL.pytorch/README.md

 ## Updates

 - [ ] Training/Testing on MS COCO
-- [ ] Training/Testing on Openimages
+- [x] Testing on Openimages, object detection and classification
 - [x] Testing on single image

 ## About